-A day after a poor fourth-place finish in New Hampshire, Gingrich urged South Carolina conservatives to rally around his candidacy or face the likelihood Romney will be the Republican nominee to challenge President Barack Obama on November 6.
+A day after a poor fourth-place finish in New Hampshire, Gingrich urged South Carolina conservatives to rally around his candidacy or face the likelihood Romney will be the Republican challenger to President Barack Obama in November.

 "If you are going to defeat Barack Obama, you are only going to defeat him with a conservative," he said.

 Gingrich did not mention Romney by name at his first stop but did so at a later event in South Carolina, which holds a primary on January 21 and will be the next battleground in the Republican race.

 He also did not directly attack Romney's work for private equity fund Bain Capital, which critics say plundered companies and slashed jobs, including some in South Carolina.
 A political action committee that backs Gingrich plans to spend at least $3.4 million in the state raising that issue.

 But Gingrich told reporters Romney's work at the company was fair game for criticism and rejected Republicans who have urged the candidates to back off the attacks.

 "If you are going to run a presidential campaign based on a record, the record has to be open to review.
 This is not anti-capitalism, that is the smokescreen of those who are afraid to be accountable," he said.

 At a later event in Spartanburg, however, he seemed to agree with a questioner who said he should be attacking Romney for his lack of conservatism and "lay off the corporatist" attacks.

 "Obama just makes it impossible to talk rationally in that area because he is so deeply into class warfare that automatically you get an echo effect," he said.